Doug Rothschild

-Douglas Robert Rothschild (born April 27, 1965) is a former American football linebacker who played one season in the National Football League (NFL) for the Chicago Bears.
+Douglas Robert Rothschild (born April 27, 1965) is an American former professional football linebacker who played one season in the National Football League (NFL) for the Chicago Bears.
 He played college football at Wheaton College in Illinois.

 Early life and education

 Rothschild was born on April 27, 1965, in Sunnyvale, California.
 He attended Fremont High School there, before playing college football at Wheaton College in Illinois.
 At the time of his graduation, with 22 quarterback sacks, he was second all-time among Wheaton players.
 He recorded nine sacks in both 1985 and 1986, leading the conference in both seasons.
 Rothschild was inducted into the Wheaton College Hall of Honor in 2007.

 Professional career

-After going unselected in the 1987 NFL Draft, Rothschild was signed by the Chicago Bears as an undrafted free agent on May 8, 1987.
+After going unselected in the 1987 NFL draft, Rothschild was signed by the Chicago Bears as an undrafted free agent on May 8, 1987.
 He was released in August but re-signed in late September as a replacement player during the 1987 NFL strike.
 He appeared in three games, none as a starter, playing linebacker.
 Rothschild was released at the end of the strike.